RichsaundersUKUS/resume/resume.md

 permalink: /resume/
 ---

+I am an experienced software developer and Linux systems administrator with a passion for developing high quality and scalable applications that are easy to deploy and maintain.

 TODO *** rewrite this crud
-Currently I am studying Computer Science with Mobile and Secure Systems at the University of Southampton and I am looking to gain experience in an enterprise environment, to learn new skills and improve upon my existing ones.

 My strengths are;

 - have a good eye for detail